aspose-ocr-cloud/Aspose.OCR-Products/ocr/curl/_index.md

 ﻿---
-title: cURL OCR Recognition & Image to Text Converter | OCR REST API
+title: REST API for optical character recognition
-description: Enhance your cloud-based cURL OCR Apps to perform OCR on raster images, recognize English, French or Spanish text and response in XML or JSON formats
+description: Use cURL commands and scripts to perform text recognition on scanned images and PDFs without downloading and installing any software.
 weight: 30
 url: /curl
 ---

 {{< blocks/products/pf/main-wrap-class >}}
-{{< blocks/products/pf/upper-banner h1="Build OCR Recognition & Converter Tools in cURL" h2="Enhance your cloud-based cURL OCR Apps to perform OCR on raster images, recognize English, French or Spanish text and response in XML or JSON formats." logoImageSrc="/headers/aspose_ocr-for-curl.svg" pfName="Aspose.OCR" subTitlepfName="Cloud for cURL" downloadUrl="" >}}
+{{< blocks/products/pf/upper-banner h1="Aspose.OCR Cloud REST API" h2="Extract text from images and create searchable PDFs directly from the command line or Bash scripts without installing any software." logoImageSrc="/headers/aspose_ocr-for-curl.svg" pfName="Aspose.OCR" subTitlepfName="Cloud for cURL" downloadUrl="" >}}

 {{< blocks/products/pf/main-container pfName="Aspose.OCR" subTitlepfName="Cloud for cURL" >}}

 {{< blocks/products/pf/sub-menu logoImageSrc="/sdk/aspose_ocr-for-curl.svg" liveDemosLink="" PricingLink="https://purchase.aspose.cloud/pricing" buyLink="https://dashboard.aspose.cloud" docsLink="https://docs.aspose.cloud/ocr" directDownloadLink="https://github.com/aspose-ocr-cloud/" liveDemosLink="https://products.aspose.app/ocr/family" >}}

 {{< blocks/products/pf/tab-content >}}
-<p>Aspose.OCR Cloud for cURL helps developers easily develop cloud-based OCR applications via cURL commands.
-It assists your cURL OCR programs to work as an OCR service that can perform Optical Character Recognition (OCR) on raster images (BMP, JPG, GIF, PNG, TIFF) stored in the cloud and recognize English, French and Spanish characters via OCR technology.</p>
+<p>Aspose.OCR Cloud is a powerful and cost-effective REST API for optical character recognition.
+With it, you can recognize texts in 26 languages based on Latin, Cyrillic and Chinese from scanned images, smartphone photos, screenshots, areas of images, and scanned PDFs.
+Recognition results are returned in the most popular document and data exchange formats, including plain text and JSON.</p>
-<p>Aspose.OCR Cloud for cURL, allows you to read character and font information from the provided raster image.
-You can also provide X and Y coordinates to perform OCR operation on a specific portion of the raster image.
-The response is returned in the XML or JSON formats.
-The OCR extracted text can be exported to TXT, PDF and HOCR formats.</p>
+<p>You do not need to install any software to use our OCR cloud services.
+Just use cURL commands or combine them into scripts for complex tasks.
+You can also use third party REST API tools like Postman.</p>
 {{< /blocks/products/pf/tab-content >}}

 <!--Diagrams Start-->